NicoleZFortuna/Rpackages/README.md

 <img src="pics/GitTab1.png" width="400">
 </center>

-once these files have been staged, their status will change.
+Once these files have been staged, their status will change.
 New files will be indicated with a green A, while the blue M for modified files will now be listed to the left.
-To commit the selected files the user needs to select the Commit button.
+To commit the selected files, the user needs to select the **Commit** button.
 This will open up a window that will give the opportunity to provide a commit message.
+Provide a meaningful description of the changes that you have made, then select **Commit**.

-If you would like to see the differences in the listed files when compared to the most recent commit, you can select the Diff button.
+If you would like to see the differences in the listed files when compared to the most recent commit, you can select the **Diff** button.
 This will open up a window which will allow the user to explore the differences for each affected file.
 It is possible to stage files and commit them within this window.